Adapted Growth

 While asking these questions and going through the roleplays, pay special attention to their soft skills.

-Being a salesperson requires a higher level of communication.
-They have to gain trust and rapport, sometimes quickly, to create lasting relationships with the best kind of clients and quickly and gently disqualify bad leads.
+Being a successful salesperson requires confidence, a healthy sales mindset, and effective communication skills.
+They must gain trust and rapport, sometimes quickly, to create lasting relationships with ideal clients while quickly and gently disqualifying bad leads.

 Above all else, listen!
 Pay attention to the questions they ask.
 Are they just asking questions about pay and vacation?
 They might just be looking for any job, whether or not it’s a good fit.